dendronhq/handbook/handbook/handbook.company.values.md

 We leave things better than we found it.
 Code, knowledge, the world - we like to leave things so that the next person coming back do it will have a better way of starting.

 ### In Practice
-- all important decisions and learnings are written down in the company handbook so everyone can benefit
+- All important decisions and learnings are written down in the company handbook so everyone can benefit
 - We are collecting and indexing the worlds data in publically available vaults on [Personal Knowledge Management](https://pkm.dendron.so/), [AWS](https://aws.dendron.so/) and of course [XKCD](https://xkcd.dendron.so/)
-- we are not shy about prioritizing and will opt to scope down or postpone feature work that would otherwise force us to work unsustainably (long hours, taking on tech debt, buggy).
+- We would rather scope down or postpone work than do work that is unsustainable (eg. extended long hours, significant tech debt or operational cost, etc)

 ### Key Principles